Do you need a travel agent?

 And yes, you could totally plan a trip on your own.
 Lots of people enjoy the research.
 I planned many of my own trips for years.
 Made lots of mistakes along the way— I should never have DIY’d Burma and I did not make good use of my first trip to Japan or Berlin.
 (I didn’t know what I didn’t know.)
 But I am still standing.

-So if you want it done right, with insider access, expert guidance, VIP perks and amenities, seamless transportation, and real backup—that’s where I come in.
+BUT…if you want it done right, with insider access, expert guidance, VIP perks and amenities, seamless transportation, and real backup—that’s where I come in.

 BUT…if you can humor me, here’s why and where I can be helpful…